 Boeing CEO David Calhoun grilled by lawmakers as new whistleblower claims emerge

-Boeing CEO David Calhoun faced questions from lawmakers on Tuesday about the aviation giant's safety and manufacturing practices, making his first appearance before Congress since a panel blew off a 737 Max during an Alaska Airlines flight in January.
+Boeing CEO David Calhoun faced tough questioning from lawmakers on Tuesday about the aviation giant's safety and manufacturing practices, making his first appearance before Congress since a panel blew off a 737 Max during an Alaska Airlines flight in January.

 Calhoun told the Senate investigations subcommittee that Boeing's culture is "far from perfect," but said the company is "committed to making sure every employee feels empowered to speak up if there is a problem."
 He also said Boeing is working on improving "transparency and accountability, while elevating employee engagement."